VLA Models / Reinforcement Learning / Mobile Manipulation

 Current role and trajectory

-• 2026: Research Scientist Intern at MERL working on RL fine-tuning for VLA failure recovery.
+• 2026: Research Scientist Intern at MERL working on VLA models, RL, and mobile manipulation.

 • 2025: CoRL paper accepted on granular loco-manipulation.